Our Team

 Reyna Welliver

-Reyna joined our team in 2022 as the Assistant to the Executive Director and Therapy Director.
-She works alongside the Executive Director and Therapy Director in providing support with a variety of administrative projects.
-Reyna’s love for kids and admiration towards Neuro’s mission inspired her to join the organization.
+Reyna joined our team in 2022 and is the Executive Assistant to the Executive Director.
+She works alongside the Executive Director and The Board of Directors to support a variety of administrative projects.
+Reyna’s love for kids and admiration for Neuro’s mission inspired her to join the organization.

 Interests: